wp-plugins/restaurant-manager/readme.txt

 == Changelog ==

+**Version 1.0.1**

+- Updated the validation for the maximum party size of people.

 **Version 1.0.0**

-Initial Release!! - Happy Reservation Bookings.
+- Initial Release!! - Happy Reservation Bookings.